MugglePay/MugglePay/API/faq/CustomerFAQ.md

 * txHash and blockchain exploerer url - this will show the exact amount and time you have paid.
 * invoice id or url - this will show the amount you need to pay

+## Order not confirmed - Top 1 (Price not match)
+When you pay from your crypto exchanges (Coinbase, Binance, Huobi, OKEx), they usually charges a withdraw fee.

+For example, the withdraw fee charged by the exchange is 0.0004 BTC for BTC, 0.007 ETH or ETH, 1 USDT for USDT-Tron and 12 USDT for USDT-Ethereum.
+You should pay the withdraw fee by yourself.

+For example, if your order is 128.8 USDT and you want to pay USDT-TRC20 from Binance.
+Currently Binance USDT-TRC20 withdraw fee is 1 USDT.
+MugglePay need to receive exactly 128.8, and you should withdraw 129.8 USDT from Binance to cover the withdraw fee.

+If you does not pay for the withdraw fee, and MugglePay will receive less amount.
+The order will be marked as expired after 60 minutes.
+Please send another transaction for the withdraw fee and contact our support email.

 ## What is Lightning Network?